sh4dow18/SIoTs/README.md

 ![SIOTS](files/readme/05_siots.png)

-Later, you must wait 1 minute and a half so that all the components are connected correctly and that the internal programs work in the best way.
+Later, you must wait 2 minutes so that all the components are connected correctly and that the internal programs work in the best way.

 Now, there are 3 ways to test how the IoT works in this version: